karademada/angularjs-webpack-starter/README.md

 * `npm run start:hmr`: start the development server with Hot Module Replacement enabled
 * `npm run build:prod`: build the production version (in /dist)
 * `npm run start:prod`: build and serve the production version
-* `npm run watch`: start the development webpack build in watch mode
-* `npm run watch:prod`: start the production webpack build in watch mode
-* `npm run watch:test`: start the test webpack build in watch mode
-* `npm run watch:testd`: start the test webpack build in watch mode with debugging enabled
 * `npm run profiling`: generate Webpack profiling information under `reports/profiling`.
 The stats.json file can be uploaded to http://webpack.github.io/analyse/ for analysis
 * `npm test`: run unit tests
+* `npm run test-subset src/?`: run a subset of the unit tests where ? is either a specific file or a folder.
+Only tests matching the given path will be executed.
+The given path MUST start with src/.
+The file name (if any specified) MUST contain the file extension
+  * example: `npm run test-subset src/app/tests/sanity_test_spec.ts`
 * `npm run e2e`: run end to end tests
 * `npm run e2e:live`: run end to end tests in debug mode: https://github.com/angular/protractor/blob/master/docs/debugging.md
 * `npm run ci`: run unit tests and integration tests